 Setting Description Access Duration The amount of time a user is allowed access when time-based access privileges are applied.
 The duration cannot exceed 365 days.
 Select Till Expiry to keep the access duration the same as the expiry date Data The total amount of bandwidth available for each guest user.
-Options include: • Unlimited - no limit on the amount of data available for each guest user • Limited - Set data limit for each guest user • Data Limit (MB or GB) - The total amount of bandwidth consumable by each guest user • Committed Downlink Rate (kbps or mbps) - The download speed allocated to the guest user.
+Options include: Unlimited - no limit on the amount of data available for each guest user Limited - Set data limit for each guest user Data Limit (MB or GB) - The total amount of bandwidth consumable by each guest user Committed Downlink Rate (kbps or mbps) - The download speed allocated to the guest user.
 When bandwidth is available, the user can download data at the specified rate.
-If a guest user has a bandwidth based policy and exceeds the specified data limit, their speed is throttled to Reduced Downlink Rate • Committed Uplink Rate (kbps or mbps) - The upload speed allocated to the guest user.
+If a guest user has a bandwidth based policy and exceeds the specified data limit, their speed is throttled to Reduced Downlink Rate Committed Uplink Rate (kbps or mbps) - The upload speed allocated to the guest user.
 When bandwidth is available, the user can download data at the specified rate.
-If a guest user has a bandwidth based policy and exceeds the specified data limit, their speed is throttled to Reduced Uplink Rate • Reduced Downlink Rate (kbps or mbps) - The reduced speed the guest utilizes when exceeding their specified data limit • Reduced Uplink Rate (kbps or mbps) - The reduced speed the guest utilizes when exceeding their specified data limit
+If a guest user has a bandwidth based policy and exceeds the specified data limit, their speed is throttled to Reduced Downlink Rate Committed Uplink Rate (kbps or mbps) - The upload speed allocated to the guest user.
+When bandwidth is available, the user can download data at the specified rate.
+If a guest user has a bandwidth based policy and exceeds the specified data limit, their speed is throttled to Reduced Uplink Rate Reduced Downlink Rate (kbps or mbps) - The reduced speed the guest utilizes when exceeding their specified data limit Reduced Uplink Rate (kbps or mbps) - The reduced speed the guest utilizes when exceeding their specified data limit

-- 7. Select Add or Update to include user settings to the RADIUS user. - 8.
-Select Save to update user configurations.
+7. Select Add or Update to include user settings to the RADIUS user.

+8. Select Save to update user configurations.